ddev/ddev/docs/content/users/quickstart.md

 # CMS Quickstarts

-With the generic `php` and `python` project types DDEV is [ready to go](./project.md) with any PHP and Python based content management system (CMS) or framework.
-In addition there are preconfigured project types for many popular platforms and CMSes.
-To learn more about how to manage projects in DDEV visit the [Managing Projects](../users/usage/managing-projects.md) page.
+DDEV is [ready to go](./project.md) with generic project types for PHP and Python frameworks, and more specific project types for working with popular platforms and CMSes.
+To learn more about how to manage projects in DDEV visit [Managing Projects](../users/usage/managing-projects.md).

 Before proceeding, make sure your installation of DDEV is up to date.
 In a new and empty project folder, using your favorite shell, run the following commands: